Intobirds recently spent time flying with a beautiful male Red-tailed Hawk named Theron.

 Christine whistles again four more times.
-Now more Red-tailed Hawks are soaring above, and Theron keeps looking up at them.
+More Red-tailed Hawks are soaring above, and Theron keeps looking at them.

-He nails a mouse.
-He’s still a wild animal even if he’s in captivity.
+Theron nails a mouse.
+He’s still a wild animal even in captivity.

 Christine goes to Theron as he polishes off his lunch as the Red-tailed Hawks swirl above him.

 Their presence prevents Theron from flying this day.

 He’s small in comparison to them.
 Theron is 700 grams, and these hawks are 1000 grams.

 Just then, a Red-tailed Hawk swoops in very low.
 So now there are five Red-tailed Hawks and two Turkey Vultures flying above us.

 Christine grabs Theron.
 He knows he’s safe with Christine.